Music of Cuba: Cuban music in the US

-Three great innovations based on Cuban music hit the US after World War II: the first was Cubop, the latest latin jazz fusion.
+Three great innovations based on Cuban music hit the US after World War II: the first was Cubop, the latest Latin jazz fusion.
 In this, Mario Bauza and the Machito orchestra on the Cuban side and Dizzy Gillespie on the American side were prime movers.
 The rumbustious conguero Chano Pozo was also important, for he introduced jazz musicians to basic Cuban rhythms.
 Cuban jazz has continued to be a significant influence.

 The mambo first entered the United States around 1950, though ideas had been developing in Cuba and Mexico City for some time.
-The mambo as understood in the United States and Europe was considerably different from the danzón-mambo of Orestes "Cachao" Lopez, which was a danzon with extra syncopation in its final part.
-The mambo—which became internationally famous—was a big band product, the work of Perez Prado, who made some sensational recordings for RCA in their new recording studios in Mexico City in the late 1940s.
+The mambo as understood in the United States and Europe was considerably different from the danzón-mambo of Orestes "Cachao" Lopez, which was a danzón with extra syncopation in its final part.
+The mambo—which became internationally famous—was a big-band product, the work of Perez Prado, who made some sensational recordings for RCA in their new recording studios in Mexico City in the late 1940s.
 About 27 of those recordings had Benny Moré as the singer, though the best sellers were mainly instrumentals.
 The big hits included "Que rico el mambo" (Mambo Jambo); "Mambo No. 5"; "Mambo #8"; "Cherry Pink (and Apple Blossom White)".
 The later (1955) hit "Patricia" was a mambo/rock fusion.
 Mambo of the Prado kind was more a descendant of the son and the guaracha than the danzón.
 In the U.S. the mambo craze lasted from about 1950 to 1956, but its influence on the bugaloo and salsa that followed it was considerable.

 Violinist Enrique Jorrín invented the chachachá in the early 1950s.
 This was developed from the danzón by increased syncopation.
 The chachachá became more popular outside Cuba when the big bands of Perez Prado and Tito Puente produced arrangements that attracted American and European audiences.

 Along with "Nuyoricans" Ray Barretto and Tito Puente and others, several waves of Cuban immigrants introduced their ideas into US music.
 Among these was Celia Cruz, a guaracha singer.
 Others were active in Latin jazz, such as percussionist Patato Valdés of the Cuban-oriented "Tipíca '73", linked to the Fania All-Stars.
 Several former members of Irakere have also become highly successful in the US, among them Paquito D'Rivera and Arturo Sandoval.
 Tata Güines, a famous conguero, moved to New York City in 1957, playing with jazz players such as Dizzy Gillespie, Maynard Ferguson, and Miles Davis at Birdland.
 As a percussionist, he performed with Josephine Baker and Frank Sinatra.
 He returned to Cuba in 1959 after Fidel Castro came to power in the Cuban Revolution, which he helped fund with contributions from his earnings as a musician.